The Role You'll Play

 Your Building Blocks of Success

-At Cortland, we create, reimagine, and manage apartment communities for over 100,000 residents nationwide.
-Headquartered in Atlanta, GA, we have communities in ten states and regional offices in Charlotte, Dallas, Denver, Houston, and Orlando.
+At Cortland, we create, reimagine, and manage apartment communities for residents nationwide.
+Headquartered in Atlanta, GA, we have communities and regional offices all over the country, as well as overseas.
 From product design and procurement to general contracting and property management, we do it all – to make sure our communities are the perfect setting for living life to its fullest.

 Our success is fueled by our belief in a better life – where hospitality is always a given, each detail is worth a second thought, and every open door is a new opportunity to go beyond expectations.
 We come to work every day to create possibilities for people – possibilities that translate into superior living spaces and experiences designed to inspire our residents, associates, and investors to live a better life focused on what matters most to them.

 Cortland Partners is an equal opportunity employer, and we’re proud to support and celebrate diversity in the workplace.
 We are committed to equal consideration for all qualified applicants regardless of race, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, disability, protected veteran status, genetic information, or any other characteristic protected by applicable law.
 If you have a disability and need an accommodation or assistance with the application process and/or using our website, please email firstname.lastname@example.org or call 404.965.3988.